deltaqyto/CarParkingSim/README.md

 Training and testing will ask you for a model 'code'.
 This is the id of the model.
 Models will appear in the models folder.
 Simply type out the code eg 'models/td3_STQ4' -> 'STQ4'.
 You can use this model code to continue training on existing models, if need be.
+If training a fresh model, just leave it blank.

+The provided files have baseline examples embedded.
+You can use them as a basis for further work.

-When the model is training, you can look inside the model folder, and will get a graph that shows:
+When the model is training, you can look inside the model folder, and will get a graph (plot.png) that shows:
 * Top Left -> Why the model stopped (hit a wall, ran out of time etc).
 This is averaged over some number of runs
 * Top right -> Average model steps & average reward
 * Bottom left -> Distance to the nearest goal